JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

-[//]: # (title: Swift Package export setup)
+[//]: # (title: Swift package export setup)

-Kotlin/Native output for an Apple target can be consumed as an SPM dependency.
+Kotlin/Native output for an Apple target can be consumed as a Swift package manager (SPM) dependency.
 For example, if your Kotlin Multiplatform project has an iOS target, you may want to make the binary available as a dependency to iOS developers working on native Swift projects in Xcode.
 Using KMP tooling, you can provide an artifact that would seamlessly integrate with Xcode experience.

-This guide shows how to do this using the [XCFramework building](multiplatform-build-native-binaries.md#build-xcframeworks) capability of Kotlin Gradle.
+This guide shows how to do this by building [XCFrameworks](multiplatform-build-native-binaries.md#build-xcframeworks) with the Kotlin Gradle plugin.

-## Prepare locations for the files to be uploaded
+## Prepare file locations

-To make your framework available to be consumed, you will need to upload two files:
+To make your framework consumable, you need to upload two files:
 * A ZIP archive of the XCFramework itself should be uploaded to a convenient file storage with direct access (for example, S3, GitHub Releases, or a Maven repository).
 Choose the option that is easiest to integrate into your workflow.
 * The `Package.swift` file describing the package needs to be placed in a Git repository.
-You need to decide which repository to use.
-Pros and cons for several options are discussed below.
+To decide which repository to use, see pros and cons of several options below.

-### Options for Package.swift distribution
+### Swift package distribution
 The `Package.swift` that describes the Swift Package needs to be placed in a Git repository:
 * Store the `Package.swift` file in an independent repository to make its versioning separate from the KMP project the file describes.
 This is the recommended approach, allowing scalability and generally easier